 - C# is a go-to for Microsoft-based applications.

-I believe that one of the best ways to get started on the back-end is through online courses, coding bootcamps, and open-source projects.
+I believe that one of the best ways to get started on the back end is through online courses, coding bootcamps, and open-source projects.
 By contributing to real projects, you gain practical experience and learn to navigate the complexities of server-side programming.

 Design, Optimization, and the User-Centric Web Developer